Websoft9Archive/ansible-ghost/docs/stack-components.md

 ## Ports

-Open or close ports by **[Security Group Setting](https://support.websoft9.com/docs/faq/zh/tech-instance.html)** of your Cloud Server to decide whether the port can be accessed from outside Internet.
+Open or close ports by **[Security Group Setting](https://support.websoft9.com/docs/faq/zh/tech-instance.html)** of your Cloud Server to decide whether the port can be accessed from Internet.

 You can run the cmd `netstat -tunlp` to check all related ports.
 The following are the ports you may use.